Understanding Atrial Fibrillation: Symptoms, Stroke Risk, and Monitoring

 Continuous 14-Day Monitoring

-Unlike traditional methods, the Zio® patch monitors your heart rhythm continuously for up to 14 days, capturing over 1 million heartbeats.
-This extended monitoring dramatically increases the chances of detecting intermittent AFib episodes.
+The Zio® patch monitors heart rhythm continuously for up to 14 days, capturing over 1 million heartbeats.
+A longer recording window increases the chance of detecting intermittent AFib episodes if they occur during the wear period.

 Advanced Algorithm Detection